allkern/ntsc-filter/README.md

 # ntsc-filter
- NTSC signal decoder/filter written in C++
+ An NTSC signal decoder/filter written in C++